Sustainability in action

 We believe we're particularly well placed to help the UN meet its goal to deliver affordable and clean energy, known as SDG7.

-Two ground-breaking projects in Sweden demonstrate our commitment to delivering renewable green energy and how we are on target for the 2030 deadline.
+Two ground-breaking projects in Sweden demonstrate our commitment to delivering renewable energy at a large scale - across whole communities and even cities - and how we are on target for the 2030 deadline.

 In Hyllie, a district of Malmö on Sweden's southern coast, we have switched the power sources to wind, solar, biomass and waste.
 It will be 100% powered by sustainable energy this year, up from 36% in 2010.